electric-sql/electric/README.md

 }
 ```

-See the [usage documentation](https://electric-sql.com/docs/usage) for framework specific instructions and generic instructions for wiring up your own reactive integrations.
+See the [frameworks guide](https://electric-sql.com/docs/usage/frameworks) for more information.

 ## Issues